ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 11.2. the Site, and your use of it;

-11.3. the Services, and your use of any of them;
+11.3. the Software Services, and your use of any of them;

 11.4. the real or perceived value of any currencies or Digital Tokens traded on the BitShares Blockchain, or the price of any Digital Token displayed on the Site at any time;